Research

 - Zhang, P., Xie, S.-P., Kosaka, Y., and Lutsko, N.J.
 (2024).
 Non-ENSO Precursors for Northwestern Pacific Summer Monsoon Variability with Implications for Predictability.
 Journal of Climate, 37(1), 199-212. [link]

-- Zhang, P., Xie, S.-P., Kosaka, Y., Lutsko, N.J., Okumura, Y.M., and Miyamoto A., 2024: Why East Asian Monsoon Anomalies Are More Robust in Post El Niño than in Post La Niña Summers.
+- Zhang, P., Xie, S.-P., Kosaka, Y., Lutsko, N.J., Okumura, Y.M., and Miyamoto A. (2024): Why East Asian Monsoon Anomalies Are More Robust in Post El Niño than in Post La Niña Summers.
 Nature Communications, 15, 7401. [link]

 Publication:

-- Zhang, P., & Lutsko, N. J. (2022).
-Seasonal Superrotation in Earth’s Troposphere, Journal of the Atmospheric Sciences, 79(12), 3297-3314. [link]
+Zhang, P., and Lutsko, N.J.
+(2022).
+Seasonal Superrotation in Earth’s Troposphere.
+Journal of the Atmospheric Sciences, 79(12), 3297-3314. [link]

 Dynamics of Atmospheric Coastal Low-Level Jets